 Why are there two envelopes with my mail-in ballot?

 The smaller secrecy envelope is intended to protect the anonymity of your vote.
 After you fill out your ballot, you must place it in the secrecy envelope and seal it.

 The second, larger envelope is the mailing and declaration envelope.
 You must use it, even if you are dropping your ballot off at a drop box.
 Place your secrecy envelope (with your ballot inside) into the mailing and declaration envelope.
-You must seal it and sign the declaration before you can return your ballot.
+You must seal it and sign and date the declaration before you can return your ballot.

 Both of these envelopes must be used in order for your vote to count.

 Find more Election FAQs